scastiel/book-pr/manuscript.md

 Now that you have an idea of how many people you’d like to assign your PR to, you need to decide who are the best people to get a review from.

 The most obvious person to assign your PR to is a **senior developer** from your team.
 They’ll be the best person to give you feedback about your code, checking that you follow the best practices.
-They’re the person who knows the best the application, and often have the responsibility of keeping all the code consistent.
+They’re the person who knows the application best, and often have the responsibility of keeping all the code consistent.
 Definitely assign your PR to a senior developer.

 It doesn’t mean that only senior developers should review your PR. **Other developers**, even very junior, can review it too, and even give (or not) approval.
 They have a fresh eye and could find some issues better than more experienced developers.